odk-x/services/README.md

 Open the androidlibrary project directory in Android Studio.

-Now you should be ready to build, by selecting Build->Make Project.
+Now you should be ready to build, by selecting `Build->Make` Project.

 ## Running

-Note this project will **NOT** run on an Android device by itself, it is simply a library for use in other ODK projects.
+**NOTE** this project will NOT run on an Android device by itself, it is simply a library for use in other ODK projects.